allejo/Intro-To-Web/_lessons/chapter-02/lesson-2-working-from-a-design.md

 To achieve our goal, we will be adding new cells inside of our parent in order for them to be positioned absolutely with respect to the parent.
 We will create a `.col-absolute` class which will have the `position` property and we have it as a separate class because it will be reused by different elements that can be placed in different locations.
 Notice, we will also be reusing the classes we created earlier to set the cell height.

+When an element is position absolute, there are 4 properties that will be used to in order to position them relative to its parent: `top`, `right`, `bottom`, `left`.
+In our example, we want them to be 25px away from the edge of the parent's container so we will use `top` and `left` to position the top left element.

+Another property that is often used in conjuction to `position: absolute` is the `z-index` property.
+This property defines the order the elements appear front to back; the higher the value, the further in front it will be.
+For example, an element with a `z-index: 1` will be in front of an element with without a `z-index` but will be behind an element with `z-index: 5`.
+This can be seen in our example where we define the green cell first (therefore, making it appear at the very back) but tell it to appear in the front by giving it a `z-index`, which takes precedence over all of the elements without `z-index` values.

 {% capture secondRowAbsolute %}
 <style>
     .col-absolute {